What type of visa do I need?

 A person may apply for a Sportsperson Visa if they are an elite sportsperson or qualified coach with a recognised level of achievement.
 As well as other eligibility criteria, applicants must show that the governing body of the sport endorses the application and the role will result in the development of the sport in the UK.

-The Student route is a point-based route for eligible students.
+The UK Student visa is a point-based route for eligible students.
 In order to be granted this status, applicants should provide evidence of acceptance on a valid course of study, minimum financial requirements and minimum English language level requirements.

 A successful applicant to the Student Visa will need to submit the following: